MouadBNL/laravel-judge0/docs/submission_config.md

 // Using a static constructor
 $conf = new SubmissionConfig::init();
 ```
-The instance created will inherite the values in the `judge0` config file.
+The instance created will inherite the values in the `submission_config` key in the `judge0` config file.
 If you want to override any value:
 ```php
 $conf = new SubmissionConfig([